Actuarial-Control-Cycle-T1-2024/group-page-showcase-brightpath-consulting/README.md

 # BrightPath Consulting - SuperLife Health Incentive Program

-_“Our bodies are our gardens – our wills are our gardeners.” – William Shakespeare_
+_“Our bodies are our gardens, our wills are our gardeners.” – William Shakespeare_

 <p align="center">
   <img src="Resources/logo_team.png" height="100" />